O JARGON BUSTER

 - Overprinting

 - The usual term for the process of creating pre-marked maps.
+This

-This traditionally involves a second printing process,
+traditionally involves a second printing process, adding

-adding the course to a map on
+the course to a map on which the

-which the terrain details have already
+terrain details have already been printed.

 - Pace counting

-- A technique for estimating distance travelled by counting
+- A technique for estimating distance travelled by

-strides taken.
+counting strides taken.

 - Par